archd3sai/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/archd3sai/Portfolio/blob/master/Images/loan.jpg"> **[Loan Default Prediction](https://github.com/archd3sai/Loan-Default-Prediction)**

-In this project I applied various classification models such as Logistic Regression, Random Forest and LightGBM to to accurately detect and classify consumers who will default the loan.
-LightGBM resulted into highest accuracy which is 98.89%.
+In this project I applied various classification models such as Logistic Regression, Random Forest and LightGBM to accurately detect and classify consumers who will default the loan.
+SMOTE technique is used to combat class imbalance and LightGBM was implemented that resulted into highest accuracy 98.89% and 0.99 F1 Score.

 <br />